Why Being Careless It’s a Good Thing – How To Let Go Like a Pro

 Everything that will be different from your current activities.

 The idea here is to see that there are others things, different things from your know activities.
-This will change your perspective
+This will change your perspective for the world and help you see that there are much more important things than owning 20 pairs of jeans.

 Say NO more often